itmerk/Li-ion-cell-Battery-Health/README.md

 ### Step 4: Set Up the MySQL Database

   1. Install and set up MySQL Server if not already installed.
-  2. Create a database named li_ion_cells.
+  2. Create a database name "database_name".
   3. Import your dataset into MySQL.
 Ensure the tables are named cells, data_5308, and data_5329.
   4. For Data Visualize and step by step process check Data Extract.ipynb file.